paulvickers/paulvickers.github.io/_source/_portfolio/radical.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/3OD5Sl5tRAs" frameborder="0" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Recruiting
+## JOBS AVAILABLE: WORK WITH US!
-We will shortly be advertising for two research positions for this project.
+We are now recruiting two research positions for this project.
 One researher will be based at Northumbria University and will have a major focus on the design and implementation of sonifications.
 The other position will be based at Newcastle University  with a focus on technologically-mediated musical or sonic arts practice.

 Both positions are fixed term for 36 months and are fully funded by the Leverhulme Trust.

 * To see a full role description and person specification and to apply for the research position focusing on the design and implementation of sonifications at Northumbria University [follow this link](https://www.northumbria.ac.uk/work-for-us/job-vacancies/academic-3241-research-fellow-in-sonification-design-and-aesthetics){:target="_blank"}. **Closing date 13 September, 2020**.
-* Details on the post at Newcastle and how to apply will appear here on 19 August.
+* To see a full role description and person specification and to apply for the research position focusing on the ethnographic/auto-ethnographic and/or practice-as-research aspects of the project at Newcastle University [follow this link](https://jobs.ncl.ac.uk/job/Newcastle-Research-Associate/616004901/){:target="_blank"}. **Closing date 20 September, 2020**.

 ## Project Team
 The project team is: